Sph00b/reservation-cinema-hall/README.md

 ### Server

-The server (multithreaded) accepts and processes concurrently the booking requests from the clients (residing, in general, on different machines).
+The server (multithreaded) accepts and processes concurrently the booking requests from the clients via TCP/IP.

 ![Alt Text](doc/server.gif)